Gunnhild, Mother of Kings: Origins

-According to the 12th century Historia Norwegiæ, Gunnhild was the daughter of Gorm the Old, king of Denmark, and Erik and Gunnhild met at a feast given by Gorm.
+According to the 12th century Historia Norwegiæ, Gunnhild was the daughter of Gorm the Old, king of Denmark and Thyra, and Erik and Gunnhild met at a feast given by Gorm.
 Modern scholars have largely accepted this version as accurate.
 In their view, her marriage with Erik was a dynastic union between two houses, that of the Norwegian Ynglings and that of the early Danish monarchy, in the process of unifying and consolidating their respective countries.
 Erik himself was the product of such a union between Harald and Ragnhild, a Danish princess from Jutland.
-Gunnhild being the daughter of Gorm the old would explain why she would seek shelter in Denmark after the death of her husband.
+Gunnhild being the daughter of Gorm the Old would explain why she would seek shelter in Denmark after the death of her husband.

 Heimskringla and Egil's Saga, on the other hand, assert that Gunnhild was the daughter of Ozur Toti, a hersir from Halogaland.
 Accounts of her early life vary between sources.
 Egil's Saga relates that "Eirik fought a great battle on the Northern Dvina in Bjarmaland, and was victorious as the poems about him record.
 On the same expedition he obtained Gunnhild, the daughter of Ozur Toti, and brought her home with him."

 Gwyn Jones regarded many of the traditions that grew up around Gunnhild in the Icelandic sources as fictional.
 However, both Theodoricus monachus and the Ágrip af Nóregskonungasögum report that when Gunnhild was at the court of Harald Bluetooth after Erik's death, the Danish king offered marriage to her; if valid, these accounts call into question the identification of Gunnhild as Harald's sister, but their most recent editors follow Jones in viewing their accounts of Gunnhild's origins as unreliable.

 Heimskringla relates that Gunnhild lived for a time in a hut with two Finnish wizards and learned magic from them.
-The two wizards demanded sexual favors from her, so she induced Erik, who was returning from an expedition to Bjarmaland, to kill them.
-Erik then took her to her father's house and announced his intent to marry Gunnhild.
+The two wizards each desired to marry Gunnhild and had slain any other men who approached their hut.
+With the aid of Erik's men, as they returned from an expedition to Bjarmaland, Gunnhild enacted a plan to kill the wizards.
+The Norwegians then took her to Erik who brought Gunnhild to her father's house and announced his intent to marry her.
 The older Fagrskinna, however, says simply that Erik met Gunnhild during an expedition to the Finnish north, where she was being "fostered and educated ... with Mǫttull, king of the Finns".
 Gunnhild's Finnish sojourn is described by historian Marlene Ciklamini as a "fable" designed to set the stage for placing the blame for Erik's future misrule on his wife.